Events in JDK 1.1 : Java Glossary

 Cremation

 The various listeners eventually complete their work and return to actionPerformed.
 The return stack unwinds: actionPerformed returns. processActionEvent returns. processEvent returns.
 We are now back at system the code that dispatches Events from the queue.
 Our Event is forgotten and the next Event takes the stage.
-With no more references to our old Event, garbage collection soon recycles the RAM that the Event occupied.
+With no more references to our old Event, garbage collection soon recycles the RAM (Random Access Memory) that the Event occupied.

 Table of Event Classes and Methods